Secure Communities

-However, Secure Communities was primarily a data-sharing program, and biometric information of people arrested continues to be sent both to the FBI and to DHS to flag for potential immigration violations.
-This practice still continues, and is now described under an ICE page called "Criminal Apprehension Program."

 Overview

 Secure Communities relied on integrated databases and partnerships with local and state jailers to build domestic deportation capacity.
 The goals, as outlined in a 2009 report to Congress, are to: "1.
 IDENTIFY criminal aliens through modernized information sharing; 2.
 PRIORITIZE enforcement actions to ensure apprehension and removal of dangerous criminal aliens; and 3.
 TRANSFORM criminal alien enforcement processes and systems to achieve lasting results."

 John Morton of Immigration and Customs Enforcement ICE called Secure Communities "the future of immigration enforcement" because it "focuses our resources on identifying and removing the most serious criminal offenders first and foremost."

-The program came under controversy, however, for misrepresenting who was being targeted and what was expected of law enforcement partners.
+Concerns were raised for misrepresenting who was being targeted and what was expected of law enforcement partners.
 Secure Communities was created administratively, not by congressional mandate and, throughout its implementation, no regulations were promulgated to govern the program's implementation.

 History

 Secure Communities was piloted in 2008.
 Under the administration of George W. Bush, ICE recruited a total of 14 jurisdictions.
 The first program partner was Harris County Sheriff's Office (Texas).

 By March 2011, under President Barack Obama, the program was expanded to over 1,210 jurisdictions.
 ICE sought to have all 3,141 jurisdictions (state, county, and local jails and prisons) participating by 2013.

 From Secure Communities' activation through March 2011, 140,396 convicted criminal aliens were booked into ICE custody resulting in 72,445 deportations.
 Each year, law enforcement officers arrest approximately one million noncitizens accused of crimes.